Deepakkumar7774/Deepakkumar7774/README.md

 ## 📈 What I’m Looking For:

-I am eager to explore opportunities that align with my technical skills and passion for creating value, particularly in **Data Analyst**.
+I am eager to explore opportunities that align with my technical skills and passion for creating value, particularly in **Data Analyst, Product Analyst, Business Analyst, Finance Analyst**.

 **## 📫 Let's Connect! 🚀**